 As the delivery date nears and the pregnancy progresses towards the last trimester, you may be excited and anxious to know how your soon-to-be-born little one is doing inside the womb.
 Your baby is also changing rapidly and getting ready for birth.
 The doctor may advice a fetal growth scan at this point that will give the parents and their healthcare providers a glimpse into how the baby is growing.

 Motherhood ensures that you get the best in care and technology delivered by a dedicated team of doctors, nurses and support staff.

 What is a Growth Scan?

-A growth scan is an ultrasound scan done during the last trimester of pregnancy to determine the growth of the baby.
+A growth scan in pregnancy, also called the third trimester scan, is done in the last trimester to check the development and well-being of the baby.
+The ultrasound scan that produces a 2-D, black and white image of the baby is also done to determine the amount of amniotic fluid in the womb and position of the placenta.
 It can be done once or many times (as per the requirement).
 The first foetal growth scan is suggested between 28 weeks and 32 weeks of pregnancy to determine the foetal wellbeing.

 The second growth scan and colour Doppler studies are done closer to the due date, between 36 and 40 weeks.

 The growth scan is done in the last trimester of pregnancy, anytime between 28 and 40 weeks of gestation.
 Your doctor may offer two scans —